 Risk Category Risk Description Risk Mitigation Measures Occupational safety and health PALFINGER sees its employees as a key factor for success and assumes social responsibility for the health of its employees.
 Accidents at work could result in damage to PALFINGER's reputation and financial costs.
 Sick and overworked employees reduce productivity through above-average absenteeism.
 Establishment of a central HSEQ (Health, Safety, Environment, and Quality) management system Rollout of group-wide standards for occupational safety Continuous further development of the PALfit company health management system.
 Monitoring of compliance with worker protection provisions, such as maximum working hours and rest periods.
-Finance & Taxes Foreign currency risks PALFINGER's international activities give rise to receivables and liabilities in foreign currencies. • Changes in exchange rates can lead to losses.
-Natural hedges, i.e. offsetting payment obligations and incoming payments from operating activities in the same currency, reduce the foreign currency risk. • Risk positions are analyzed, monitored, and limited by implementing appropriate hedging strategies • Regular meetings with the Executive Board; adjustment of the hedging strategy if necessary Liquidity risk PALFINGER relies on company-wide cash reporting to control the efficient use of funds. • Liquidity bottlenecks could lead to increased refinancing costs and outstanding liabilities not being settled on time. • Early coordination of liquidity requirements by means of medium to long-term planning • Centralized control by the company's internal Treasury department: intra- Group financial equalization is carried out via cash pooling and a centralized clearing system Interest rate risk Group-wide financing requirements are covered by short-term and long-term financing instruments. • There is a risk of changes in variable interest rates.
+Finance & Taxes Foreign currency risks PALFINGER's international activities give rise to receivables and liabilities in foreign currencies.
+Changes in exchange rates can lead to losses.
+Natural hedges, i.e. offsetting payment obligations and incoming payments from operating activities in the same currency, reduce the foreign currency risk.
+Risk positions are analyzed, monitored, and limited by implementing appropriate hedging strategies Regular meetings with the Executive Board; adjustment of the hedging strategy if necessary Liquidity risk PALFINGER relies on company-wide cash reporting to control the efficient use of funds.
+Liquidity bottlenecks could lead to increased refinancing costs and outstanding liabilities not being settled on time.
+Early coordination of liquidity requirements by means of medium to long-term planning Centralized control by the company's internal Treasury department: intra-Group financial equalization is carried out via cash pooling and a centralized clearing system Interest rate risk Group-wide financing requirements are covered by short-term and long-term financing instruments.
+There is a risk of changes in variable interest rates.
 Centralized management of interest rate risk for the entire Group by the internal Treasury department Hedging of variable interest rates through the use of derivative financial instruments.
 Tax risks Due to its international activities, PALFINGER is not only subject to Austrian tax laws but also to local international tax laws. • Tax regulations in an international context are not always clear; tax legislation changes over time, especially in less developed countries.
-Tax audits by local tax authorities could result in subsequent tax payments from previous years. • Tax compliance ensured by group- wide and local managers.
+Tax audits by local tax authorities could result in subsequent tax payments from previous years.
+Tax compliance ensured by group- wide and local managers.
 Risks relating to balan ce sheet preparation Disclosure and estimates The necessary use of estimates and judgments in the fields of non-financial assets, deferred tax assets, measurements of inventories and receivables, provisions for pensions, severance payments, and anniversary bonuses, as well as provisions for guarantees and warranties has a direct impact on the presentation of the Group's assets and results of operations.
-The steadily increasing requirements imposed by regulators have increased the complexity of financial reporting.
-Changes in accounting regulations in the national or international environment may lead to errors in the consolidated financial statements or corrections of previously reported figures.
-Estimation risks may arise due to the accounting recognition of acquisitions and the related evaluation of facts necessary for this purpose.
-The consolidation of various entries entails a certain reporting risk. material accounting treatments used by PALFINGER ensures a standardized process and thus minimizes the risk of different approaches being used within the
+The steadily increasing requirements imposed by regulators have increased the complexity of financial reporting. various entries entails a certain reporting Corporate manual defining the material accounting treatments used by PALFINGER ensures a standardized process and thus minimizes the risk of different approaches being used within the Group.
+An internal control system adapted to the company is integrated into the accounting process.
+The cornerstones of this system include the segregation of duties and the dual control procedure.
+Audits by the Internal Audits department and the auditors of the annual financial statements ensure that processes are continuously improved and optimized.